-Maybe I've never seen a film ending as strangely, or in such a quietly horrifying way as in Paris Nous Appartient.
+Maybe I've never seen a film ending as strangely, or in such a quietly terrifying way as in Paris Nous Appartient.
 I ask myself how it is that Hitchcock or Melville in decades of making mystery films never created a scene quite as mystifying.
-A moment of cinematic magic to end an exquisite (debut) work.